 - A good splash of milk (any kind)

-- A handful of nuts or seeds, chopped if needed and toasted
+- A handful of chopped nuts or seeds, toasted

 1. Warm a saucepan on a medium heat.
 Add the oats and toast them for 1-2 mins.
 Add 2 mugfuls of water and bring to the boil, then lower the heat and simmer for 5-10mins.